 Some paleo dieters allow their use, while others say no dairy at all.
-A lot of people feel better without it, so it’s probably best to skip this type of food altogether.
+Some people feel better without it, so if you are one of them, it may be best to skip this type of food altogether.

-These provide us with no nutritional value and can be very addictive because they get into our bloodstream quickly.
+These provide us with no nutritional value and can lead to weight gain.
 They’re also often found in foods that are very high in calories with few nutrients, which makes them a bad choice on the paleo diet (14).

 Today, many different processed foods don’t resemble anything natural at all (15).
-That includes things like smoothies made in blenders with lots of chemicals added for flavor or French fries cooked in oil that isn’t supposed to be heated to such high temperatures.
-These types of food are not part of how humans evolved to eat, so they should be avoided for optimal health!
+That includes things like smoothies made in blenders with lots of artificial ingredients added for flavor or French fries cooked in oil that isn’t supposed to be heated to such high temperatures.
+These types of food were not part of how humans ate during the paleolithic period, so they should be avoided on a paleo diet.

 These are chemicals that give us sweetness but do not have the same ingredients as real sugar.
 Some studies suggest that artificial sweeteners may even trick our bodies into wanting more sugar, which encourages cravings and unhealthy eating habits over time (7).

-Stone Age people probably didn’t know exactly how to make wine or beer, so it’s best to avoid these types of drinks altogether since they’re not part of a natural diet.
-If you really want something alcoholic, then try drinking hard liquor mixed with seltzer water or club soda instead, just be careful because those can pack a punch quickly and lead to dangerous situations if you drink too much.
+Stone Age people probably didn’t know exactly how to make wine or beer, so it’s best to avoid these types of drinks altogether since they weren’t part of a paleolithic diet.
+If you really want something alcoholic, then avoid the sugar by drinking hard liquor mixed with seltzer water or club soda instead, just be careful because those can pack a punch quickly and lead to dangerous situations if you drink too much.

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.